BillClintonAglomasa/code_practice/SE/C_programming/Chapter_1/README.md

 This program implements the conversion of fahrenheit to celsius and outputs it in a table format.

 5.0 ex2.3_convert_fahrenheit_celcius.c
+This program implements the conversion of temperature in fahrenheit to celcius using a for loop.

+5.0 ex2.4_symbolic_constants.c
-This program implements the conversion of temperature in fahrenheit to celcius using a for loop
+This program implements the conversion of temperature in fahrenheit to celcisu using a for loop and symbolic constants.